vdesabou/kafka-docker-playground-docs/docs/how-to-use.md

   --connector-zip CONNECTOR_ZIP
     🤐 Connector zip to use

-    It must be absolute full path
+    ❕ It must be absolute full path

-    🎓 Tip: use <tab> completion to trigger fzf completion use folder_zip_or_jar (default: ~/Downloads) in config.ini file to configure where to search the files
+    🎓 Tip: use <tab> completion to trigger fzf completion use folder_zip_or_jar (default: ~/Downloads) in config.ini file to configure where to search the files (current folder is always used)

   --connector-jar CONNECTOR_JAR
     ♨️ Connector jar to use

-    It must be absolute full path
+    ❕ It must be absolute full path

-    🎓 Tip: use <tab> completion to trigger fzf completion use folder_zip_or_jar (default: ~/Downloads) in config.ini file to configure where to search the files
+    🎓 Tip: use <tab> completion to trigger fzf completion use folder_zip_or_jar (default: ~/Downloads) in config.ini file to configure where to search the files (current folder is always used)

-  --disable-ksqldb
+  --enable-ksqldb
-    🛑 Disable ksqlDB
+    🚀 Enable ksqlDB

-    By default, ksqldb-server and ksqldb-cli containers are started for every test
+    By default, ksqldb-server and ksqldb-cli containers are not started for every test

-  --disable-control-center
+  --enable-control-center
-    🛑 Disable Control Center
+    💠 Enable Control Center

-    By default, control-center container is started for every test
+    By default, control-center container is not started for every test

     Control Center is reachable at http://127.0.0.1:9021